PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/input_and_output.md

 Any whitespace terminates the reading of the input string i.e. inlcuding space, tab, or newline (`\t`, `\n`).

 ```
-We obviously need to be able to type in several words, at the same time, separate by a {kbd}`space`.
+Unsurprisingly we do sometime need to be able to type in several words at the same time, separated by a {kbd}`space`.

 There are several methods open to us; depending on whether we may want each word recorded as a separate string, or just a long string with spaces..